MyPortugalHoliday.com

 The best independent guide to Portugal

 September is one of the best months to visit Portugal.
-The weather is glorious and all tourist activities are open, but it is passed the hectic peak season of July and August.
+The weather is glorious and all tourist activities are open, but it is past the hectic peak season of July and August.

-With the end of school holidays and package tourists, the whole of Portugal takes on a much more relaxed ambience - and it is the best time to visit Portugal if you are travelling as a couple.
+With school holidays over and fewer package tourists around, the whole of Portugal takes on a more relaxed atmosphere.
+This makes September the ideal time to visit if you're travelling as a couple or seeking a calmer holiday experience.

-Being straight after the summer season, everything is fully open (the resort towns tend to close down at the end of October), and the weather is still warm enough to spend time on the beaches.
+As September follows directly after the peak summer season, everything is fully open (with resort towns tending to close down at the end of October).
+Along the Algarve and Atlantic coastlines, the weather is still pleasantly warm, perfect for enjoying lazy days on the beach.

 The Algarve in September

-The beautiful Algarve region will be much less crowded in Septmeber than in the peak summer months
+The beautiful Algarve region will be much less crowded in September than in the peak summer months

 Top 5 ideas for September in Portugal